ismaelxyz/graphic-concentration/README.md

 # Can I help?
-Yes, you can make push requests, adding new examples or fixing bugs. bugs.
+Yes, you can make push requests, adding new examples or fixing bugs.
 Please note that the license of the examples is MIT.

 # Index
 In each folder there is a README.md with information